 Antioxidants are important nutrients that help combat oxidative stress by removing ROS and promoting a healthy oxidative balance.
-Through the antioxidant defense system, ROS-triggered oxidative damage to biomolecules is controlled, allowing restrained ROS to do their useful work in physiological cellular responses.
+Through the antioxidant defense system, ROS-triggered oxidative damage to biomolecules is controlled, allowing the restrained ROS to do their useful work in physiological cellular responses.

-Astaxanthin stands apart from other antioxidants because of its unique chemical properties.
-Astaxanthin is a valuable functional ingredient that supports skin health and expands our healthy aging options.
-Avoiding an excess of ROS, adopting a healthy lifestyle, and introducing astaxanthin into the diet and cosmetics can help prevent oxidative stress.
-Dietary supplements and functional foods are good sources for increasing the daily intake of astaxanthin.
-This is a promising strategy for maintaining good health and wellbeing and offers exciting opportunities for the nutraceutical industry.
+AST stands apart from other antioxidants because of its unique chemical properties.
+AST is a valuable functional ingredient that supports skin health and expands our healthy aging options.
+Avoiding an excess of ROS, adopting a healthy lifestyle, and introducing AST into the diet and cosmetics can help prevent oxidative stress.
+Dietary supplements and functional foods are good sources for increasing the daily intake of AST.
+This is a promising strategy for maintaining good health and well-being and offers exciting opportunities for the nutraceutical industry.